Areas of Research Interest

 One of the underlying questions posed by our research is whether unions play any role in shaping the extent to which workers have a sense of belonging and solidarity in their community.

-Labour Studies Programme
+School of Labour Studies

 - Labour Law & Policy